jdoleary/Spellmasons/docs/QualityOfLife.md

 - res markers don't show if the unit is alive but will be killed and then resurrected

 ## UX
-- Add secondary toolbars on the sides (only shown on drag)
 - Add codex where you can read about spells and enemies
 - (difficult to implement) show how much damage you'll take when you end your turn
 - bug: you can zoom during cinematic